ramoslucas-lr/billard-monitor/README.md

 # Billard Monitor

-The Billard Monitor is a project developed as part of the Digital Image Processing course at the Federal University of Santa Catarina [UFSC](http://ufsc.br/)
+The Billard Monitor is a project developed as part of the Digital Image Processing course at the Federal University of Santa Catarina [UFSC](http://ufsc.br/).
+You can check the video with every step [here](https://www.youtube.com/watch?v=MnL_hqEmVZA).

 ## Requirements
 ```